jakesdev/commit-generator-public/README.md

-# 🏜️ The Most Barren GitHub Profile Function
+# 🏜️ Commit Generator

 ## Why This Exists

 Are you tired of having a GitHub profile that looks like a digital tumbleweed collection?
-Do your contribution graphs make the Sahara Desert look busy?
-Well, same here!
-After years of being a corporate code ninja, committing exclusively to private company repositories, my GitHub profile became the perfect metaphor for my social life during lockdown - absolutely empty.
+This tool helps fill your contribution graph with meaningful activity markers.

 ## The Problem